jliocsar/bitbucket-mcp-server/readme.md

 ## To do

-- Write more tools (like for PR comments etc.)
 - Write docs on the available tools
 - Decrease built binary file size
 - Github action for build and tests